Things in life often happen not the way we expect.

 Just don’t make a drama out of it.

-Because as soon as me and my sister adapted this mindset, the vacation developed to be something amazing.
+Because as soon as we adopted this mindset, the vacation developed to be something amazing.
 I loved the greens of this island, we took gorgeous pictures, visited breathtaking sights, and were swimming with wild dolphins in the open sea, which was unlike anything I had experienced before.

-Life is beautiful.
-And yes, sometimes there is a bittersweet note to it.
+Life is beautiful, but sometimes there is a bittersweet note to it.
 Sometimes it mocks us, tests us, and is full of irony.
 The skill we need to develop is looking at the big picture and seeing what is really important in life: our relationships, our health, and the way we influence the world around us.

 If we are focused on those things, we are prepared for the unexpected.
 Because those small (and sometimes major) things will never throw us out of balance.